Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 • Creates new environmental risks

-Sorting and shipping of waste rock has the following big advantages:
+Sorting and shipping of highgrade has the following big advantages:

-• All done using mobile infrastructure, with no “new” mess, and uses an existing facility off-site, for advanced processing
+• All done using mobile infrastructure, with no “new” mess – uses an existing off-site facility for advanced processing

-• Can be completed quickly, likely within months, so reclamation can begin almost right away
+• Can be completed within months so reclamation can begin almost right away

 • Result in the recovery of gold, silver, copper and zinc